miker704/Strife/patches.md

 - Inviting a user as Non Demo or admin account should work normally as in it creates a dm and with an invite to join.
 - emojis
 - Message/ notification inbox intergration
+- Default message for channels and dm servers to be changed to match more of discords.

 ### General/Util